 - Have the necessary skills to cope with any navigational problems you may encounter, whatever the weather.
 This means knowing how to use map and compass in poor visibility.

-- Be able to recognize the signs of hypothermia and hypoglycaemia in yourself and others.
+- Be able to recognize the signs of hypothermia, hyperthermia and hypoglycaemia in yourself and others.